babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 A character expansion treats a single character as equal to a sequence of characters at the primary level.
-SQL Server's default `CI_AS` collation supports character expansion, whereas ICU collations support character expansion only for accent-insensitive collations.
+SQL Server's default `ci_as` collation supports character expansion, whereas ICU collations support character expansion only for accent-insensitive collations.